Skip to content

 In terms of cancer care, clinical trials allow our research teams at the WVU Cancer Institute to examine the effectiveness and potential side effects of new treatment options, including newly developed chemotherapy drugs, cutting-edge immunotherapies, and new, less invasive surgical procedures for tumor removal.

-“Clinical trials allow us to move toward the next generation of care,” says Anne Schnatterly, BSN, RN, MBA, CCRP, director of the WVU Cancer Institute’s Clinical Research Unit.
+“Clinical trials allow us to move toward the next generation of care,” says Anne Michels, BSN, RN, MBA, CCRP, director of the WVU Cancer Institute’s Clinical Research Unit.

 An Opportunity to Serve

 As West Virginians, we know about the power of neighbors helping neighbors.
 It’s at the core of who we are.
-“The altruism belief is so deep here,” Schnatterly says.
+“The altruism belief is so deep here,” Michels says.

 Clinical trials offer an ideal opportunity to tap into that service mindset and help others.
 They let patients turn the negative news of their cancer diagnosis into a potential positive: lasting, long-term advances toward better treatments to come.